reillydom/GameOfLife/README.md

 # GameOfLife
-Xamarin XML implementation of Conway's Game Of life
+Xamarin XAML implementation of Conway's Game Of life